Academic Map

 Exploratory

-ACADEMIC MAP (Effective Summer 2024 and after)
+ACADEMIC MAP (Effective Summer 2026 and after)

 This map is a term-by-term sample course schedule.
 The milestones listed to the right of each term are designed to keep you on course to graduate in four years.
 To graduate on time, you need to make sure you have achieved or surpassed these milestones by the end of each term.
 The Sample Schedule serves as a general guideline to help you build a full schedule each term.
-The FSU Core requirements and elective courses must be selected to satisfy all area and multicultural requirements, unless your program meets these requirements with major courses.
+The FSU Core requirements and elective courses must be selected to satisfy all area requirements, unless your program meets these requirements with major courses.

 The Exploratory map is designed for students who are not yet ready to select a specific departmental major.
 Students in Exploratory will receive additional information, assistance, and support from a staff of experienced academic advisors housed within The Advising First Center for Exploratory Students (http://advisingfirst.fsu.edu/exploratory).
 This Center offers specialized services to effectively guide students and regulate their progress until a departmental major is selected.
 Academic advisors working with Exploratory students utilize a set of comprehensive and tangible tools that have been established to help students progress in the major selection process.
 The "STEPS Program" (an acronym for "Students Taking Exploratory Paths to Success") encompasses a developmental academic advising approach involving specific “steps” to move students forward.
 To progress through the STEPS program, students must attend an introductory New Nole Advising meeting with their assigned advisor (Term 1), and complete the Guide to Decide action items (Term 2).
 In addition, students are also required to meet with their assigned advisor each term to develop a course schedule for the next semester that simultaneously meets academic requirements and allows students to sample courses in potential majors.
 It is expected that students will be active participants in their major selection process and attend the workshops and special events co-sponsored by the FSU Career Center and the Advising First Center for Exploratory Students.